UPDATED JUL 14, 2020

 This studio brings an innovative take on indoor cycling to Sandy Springs with customized bikes, cutting-edge technology, and music-driven sweat sessions all geared toward making you feel like gold.
 In addition to their high-tech cycling classes, there is also an upstairs space called The Mez, where instructors bring their own flavor to different workouts, including yoga, TRX, and HIIT.
 It’s a high-end space with friendly staff all there to motivate, challenge, and keep you coming back for more.

-If indoor cycling wasn’t challenging enough, The Sweat Shoppe takes it to a new level with their signature Sweat Cycle class — 55 minutes of intense training in their 84° Hot Room.
+If indoor cycling wasn’t challenging enough, Sweat Cycle (formerly The Sweat Shoppe) takes it to a new level with their signature class — 55 minutes of intense training in their 80-86° Hot Room.
 Set up in the Forum Athletic Club at Lenox Square Mall, this is one cycling class you won’t forget.
 If 55 minutes seems a bit too daunting for your first visit, try their 45 minute Express Cycle class.
 Oh, and don’t forget to hydrate.